govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 The challenges Verta focuses on tackling are in the lower half of the model lifecycle:

 1)How do you run and manage ML Experiments?
-Need a git equivalent for ML models 2)Deploying Models in Production
+Need a git equivalent for ML models <br />
+2)Deploying Models in Production <br />
 3)Monitoring Model Performance

 * Model versioning requires code versioning, data versioning, config versioning and environment versioning